nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <br>

-Within each of the different objects (Student, Tutorial, Participation), data is stored in the following format as shown below.
+Within each of the different objects (`Student`, `Tutorial`, `Participation`), data is stored in the following format as shown below.
 Conditions for storage are also included.

 `Student`
 ```dtd